heroiclabs/nakama-unreal/NakamaBlueprintsDemo/README.md

-# Nakama Demo Project - Work In Progress
+# Nakama Demo Project
 This is an example Unreal Engine project showcasing the core features of Nakama, made using only the plugins and 100% Blueprints.

 This documentation is NOT Final and subject to change.

-This repository includes both the Nakama Unreal Core Plugin and the Nakama Blueprints Plugin within the `Plugins` folder.
+This repository includes the Nakama plugin within the `Plugins` folder.

 It is primarily tested on Unreal Engine 4.27 but should work on UE5 as well.